Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Materials and Methods

 \subsection{Probabilistic model selection for graph convolution-based encoder}

-In this work, we propose a probabilistic model selection~\cite{kc2021joint} to infer the depth and neurons activations of graph convolutional encoder to learn the representation for each entity in the network.
-In addition, we employ a bilinear decoder to reconstruct the edges in the interaction network~\cite{kc2021predicting}.
-We adopt the encoder-decoder framework for biomedical interaction prediction~\cite{kc2021predicting}.
-Figure~\ref{fig:block_diagram} shows the block diagram of the model. \begin{itemize} \item \textbf{Encoder}: a graph convolution encoder with potentially infinite hidden layers that takes an interaction graph $\mathcal{G}$ and generates representation for each entity in the interaction network.
-In particular, we propose to model the depth of graph convolution encoder as a stochastic process and jointly perform dropout regularization upon the inferred hidden layers. \item \textbf{Decoder}: a bilinear decoder that takes the representation of two nodes $v_i$ and $v_j$ and compute the probability $p_{ij}$ of their interaction $e_{ij}$. \end{itemize}
+In this study, we introduce a probabilistic model selection approach~\cite{kc2021joint} to infer the optimal depth and neuron activations for the graph convolutional encoder, which is responsible for learning representations for each entity in the network.
+Furthermore, we utilize a bilinear decoder to reconstruct edges in the interaction network~\cite{kc2021predicting} by predicting the existence of a link (an interaction) between two entities.
+The schematic representation of the model is illustrated in Figure~\ref{fig:block_diagram}. \begin{itemize} \item \textbf{Encoder}: a graph convolutional (GC) encoder with potentially infinite hidden layers that takes an interaction graph $\mathcal{G}$ and generates representation for each entity in the interaction network.
+In particular, we propose to model the depth of the graph convolution encoder as a stochastic process and jointly perform dropout regularization upon the inferred hidden layers. \item \textbf{Decoder}: a bilinear decoder that takes the representation of two nodes $v_i$ and $v_j$ and compute the probability $p_{ij}$ of their interaction $e_{ij}$. \end{itemize}

 We next discuss the details of each component of the proposed framework.